Surveying China’s Livestreaming Economy (The Economist)

 Suzhou Garden Chic, Evolved (SupChina)

 Marco Polo called it "the Venice of the Orient," while ancient Chinese compared it with heaven.
-Take a lap around this 2,500-year-old city — its dignified gardens and upstart districts — and you might understand why Suzhou is celebrated for its carefully pruned perfection.
+Take a lap around this 2,500-year-old city and understand why Suzhou is celebrated for its carefully pruned perfection.

 "Shantytown" (These Fifty States)

-Journeys to "Shantytown," an abandoned dumpster turned communal garden in Fair Haven, and alternative home for many members of the Fair Haven community.
-This is a story about a half-year search for Curtis, its enigmatic creator, custodian and architect.
+Journeys to "Shantytown," an abandoned dumpster turned communal garden in Fair Haven.
+A story about a half-year search for Curtis Libert, its enigmatic creator and custodian.

 "Tiptoeing Around the Great Firewall of China" (The Yale Daily News)

-Untangling the knotty issue of censorship: ridiculously frustrating, perpetually fascinating.
-How does one go about telling true stories in a system of rigid constraints?
+Grappling with the issue of censorship: how do you tell true and powerful stories in a system of rigid constraints?